Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 1.4 =
+* Adding support for location filter (include and exclude).
+* Adding support for office filter by name/title or id(include and exclude).
+* Adding another global settings for the text strings used on the job list.
+* Cleaning up toggle scripts.

 = 1.3 =
 * Adding support for job filter (include and exclude).